Theodore McCarrick: Lawsuits and settlements

-In 2005, the Archdiocese of Newark and the Dioceses of Trenton and Metuchen paid a total of $80,000 to a former priest, who stated that McCarrick would touch him in bed, but only above the waist, and that they never kissed.
+In 2005, the Archdiocese of Newark and the Dioceses of Trenton and Metuchen paid a total of $80,000 to a former priest who stated that McCarrick touched him above the waist while in bed.
 The Diocese of Metuchen's contribution was not in reference to McCarrick, but to an allegation regarding previous conduct of a teacher at a high school located at that time in the diocese.

 Between 2005 and 2007, the Diocese of Metuchen and the Archdiocese of Newark paid financial settlements to two priests who had accused McCarrick of abuse.
 These settlements totalled $180,000.
 In 2006, $100,000 was paid by the Diocese of Metuchen, where McCarrick had been bishop from 1981 to 1986.
 The payments were authorized by Bishop Paul G. Bootkoski, who also reported the offenses to law enforcement.
 According to Donald Cardinal Wuerl, McCarrick's successor as Archbishop of Washington, nobody from these dioceses informed him of these settlements, even after the retired McCarrick began living on the grounds of a seminary in the Archdiocese of Washington.
 In 2010, Sipe published excerpts from the 2005 and 2007 settlement documents.

-Between 2001 and 2006, McCarrick gave $600,000 to high-ranking church officials, including two popes, multiple priests, cardinals, and archbishops, when he was Archbishop of Washington.
-According to The Washington Post, "Several of the more than 100 recipients were directly involved in assessing misconduct claims against McCarrick".
-Some of those recipients, however, including both Pope John Paul II and Pope Benedict XVI, had little oversight over these transactions.

 In August 2019, one of McCarrick's alleged victims, James Grein, filed a lawsuit against McCarrick and the Archdiocese of New York.
 In December 2019, Grein extended his lawsuit to the New Jersey-based Archdiocese of Newark and Diocese of Metuchen, claiming that the two dioceses committed gross negligence when they allowed McCarrick, who Grein stated was a friend of his family, to continue to visit and sexually abuse him.
 That same month, a new law went into effect throughout New Jersey which allowed more sex victims to file lawsuits.
 This resulted in more of McCarrick's alleged New Jersey victims filing lawsuits against McCarrick and the two dioceses he served in that state.
 One of these cases was also reported to be the first sex abuse lawsuit brought against the Holy See, which was accused of receiving reports of sex abuse committed by McCarrick in 1988 and 1995.